tbckr/sgpt/README.md

 feat: Add bash function to generate git commit messages

 Added `gsum()` function to `.bash_aliases` that generates a commit message using sgpt to summarize git changes.
 The user is prompted to confirm the commit message before executing `git add . && git commit -m "<commit_message>"`.
 This function is meant to automate the commit process and increase productivity in daily work.

+Additionally, updated the README.md file to include information about the new bash function and added a section to showcase useful bash aliases and functions found in `.bash_aliases`.
-Do you want to commit your changes with this commit message? [y/N] y
+Do you want to commit your changes with this commit message? [y/N] y [main d6db80a] feat: Add bash function to generate git commit messages 2 files changed, 48 insertions(+) create mode 100644 .bash_aliases
 ```

 A collection of useful bash aliases and functions can be found in [.bash_aliases](.bash_aliases).